 Language Barriers in Health and Social Care

-In both Ireland and England, the challenge of addressing language barriers is pressing.
+Addressing language barriers is a pressing challenge in both Ireland and England.
 While Ireland grapples with this new issue, England reassesses its strategies.
 Despite existing codes of practice for interpreters, neither country has robust systems for monitoring and evaluating language support services.
 This gap highlights the urgent need for effective interventions to ensure equitable health care for all, regardless of language proficiency.

 Challenges Presented by Language Barriers in Health and Social Care